MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/remote-debugging-using-windbg.md

 :::image type="content" source="images/clientservertarget.png" alt-text="Diagram illustrating remote, host, and target computers connected for kernel-mode debugging.":::

+> [!IMPORTANT]
+> There are additional important security considerations when using remote debugging, for more information, including information on enabling secure mode, see [Security During Remote Debugging](security-during-remote-debugging.md) and [Security Considerations for Windows Debugging Tools](security-considerations.md).

 There are several transport protocols you can use for a remote debugging connection: TCP, NPIPE, SPIPE, SSL, and COM Port.
 Suppose you have chosen to use TCP as the protocol and you have chosen to use WinDbg as both the debugging client and the debugging server.
-You can use the following procedure to establish a remote kernel-mode debugging session:
+You can use the following procedure to establish a remote kernel-mode debugging session.

 1. On the host computer, open WinDbg and establish a kernel-mode debugging session with a target computer.
 (See [Live Kernel-Mode Debugging Using WinDbg (Classic)](performing-kernel-mode-debugging-using-windbg.md).)

 2. Break in by choosing **Break** from the **Debug** menu or by pressing CTRL-Break.

 3. In the [Debugger Command Window](debugger-command-window.md), enter the following command.

    **.server tcp:port=5005**

    **Note**  The port number 5005 is arbitrary.
 The port number is your choice.

 4. WinDbg will respond with output similar to the following.